hapax/hapax.github.io/assets/reality.md

 something else altogether.
 It doesn't matter.
-As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and more, in order to be a good scientist.
+As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much more, to be a good scientist.
 And with that, I will conclude.
-Thank you very much.
+Thank you very much for listening.